Fon-Limani/Fon-limani-website/README.md

 1. When someone tries to request without selection the program crashes due to unknown data pass.
 2. When someone tries to pick a date on the weekend, the functions related to datetime won't work.
-3. Can not upload profile picture currently.
+3. Can not upload a profile picture currently.

 ## Issues That Need Improvements